First phase of the War of the Sicilian Vespers: Background

 When Manfred I of Sicily ascended to the throne of the Kingdom of Sicily, Pope Clement IV excommunicated him.
 This action effectively made the kingdom a fiefdom of the Papacy.
 In 1262, Constança de Sicilia, Manfred's daughter, married Pere the Great, the Count of Barcelona and King of Aragon.
 This union between the Hohenstaufen dynasty and the House of Barcelona provoked the antipathy of the French Pope Clement IV, who sought assistance from Charles I of Anjou, the younger brother of his ally, Louis IX of France.

 Charles of Anjou's troops invaded the island and defeated Manfred I at the Battle of Benevento.
 Charles was subsequently crowned King of Sicily in Rome in 1266.
 He established his authority by force following the Ghibelline revolt led by Conrad of Sicily in 1268.
 Seeking supremacy in the Mediterranean, he allied himself with the dethroned Baldwin II of the Latin Empire against Michael VIII Paleologus.
 In 1271, he conquered part of Morea and crowned himself King of Albania.
 In 1277, he purchased the rights to the title of King of Jerusalem from Maria of Antioch.
 With the support of the Republic of Venice, he prepared a crusade to reconquer Constantinople in 1282.

 Under the rule of Charles of Anjou, and later his son Charles II, the north was favored over the south, leading to the relocation of the capital from Palermo to Naples.

 The Sicilian Vespers

-The revolt, incited by Joan of Pròixida, is named for beginning at the start of the Vespers prayer on Easter Monday, March 30, 1282, in the Church of the Holy Spirit in Palermo.
-That night and the next, two thousand French and Guelph Sicilians were massacred, with many more casualties over the following six weeks.
+The revolt, incited by Joan of Pròixida, is named for beginning at the start of the Vespers prayer on Easter Monday, March 30, 1282, in the Church of Santo Spirito (Holy Spirit) in Palermo.
+Through that night and into the following day (March 31), two thousand French and Guelph Sicilians were massacred, with many more casualties over the following six weeks.
 The estimated total death toll reached four thousand people.